Pelagicore/software-factory-blueprint/docs/articles/infrastructure/ci-cd/freeipa.rst

 Client
 ^^^^^^

-If you cannot find a ipa user using the id command, it's most probably because of a misconfigured nsswitch.conf Make sure to add 'sss' at the appropriate places according to the example below.
+If you cannot find a ipa user using the id command, it is most probably because of a misconfigured nsswitch.conf Make sure to add 'sss' at the appropriate places according to the example below.
 The ordering is important. 'sss' should always be after 'compat' or 'files'.
 This dictates in which order the system